Ludlow High School

 Course Instructor: Mr. Jeff Wright

 This year, there will be a focus on the standards for mathematical practices.
-Throughout Grade 7, students should continue to develop proficiency with the Common Core Standards for Mathematical Practices described below.
+Throughout the year, students should continue to develop proficiency with the Common Core Standards for Mathematical Practices described below.

 1. Make sense of problems and persevere in solving them.